For your business to succeed with Google Ads, people have to click on your ads.

 One important way to impact CTR is through the ads you run.
 You should always be running 3-4 ads for each ad group.
 This way you can compare the click-through rates of each ad.

-Constantly be adding new ads to the rotation.
+Constantly introduce new ads to an ad group.

 Optimized Ad Rotation